-After carefully reviewing the relevant state codes and regulations we remain unclear as to the application of sales tax on certain products currently available for sale in our retail stores located throughout the state as well as on our website.
+After carefully reviewing the relevant state codes and regulations we would like to have clarification on any updated and /or changes to the application of sales tax on certain products currently available for sale in our retail stores located throughout the state as well as our website.
 We are seeking guidance on the following product classes.
 Specific examples of representative products have been cited for reference:

-1) Remote Access Software / Virtual Goods - the purchase by retail consumers of digital content for use in an online video game.
+1) Remote Access Software/Virtual Goods-the purchase by retail consumers of digital content for use in an online video game.
 The virtual goods are accessed by customers online and typically involve either accessing a complete game or accessing additional content within a game that resides on a third party computer server.

-ABC sells an access code printed on a paper receipt to individual customers that allows the customer to access the described content on a third party server.
-ABC will also soon sell such codes via its website and customers would print out or otherwise record the code displayed on screen for later use.
+COMPANY sells an access code printed on a paper receipt to individual customers that allows the customer to access the described content on a third party server.
+COMPANY will also soon sell such codes via its website and customers would print out or otherwise record the code displayed on screen for later use.

-Please clarify whether or not the sale of such access codes by ABC in a physical retail environment and/or via the Internet is taxable.
+Please clarify whether or not the sale of such access codes by COMPANY in a physical retail environment and/or via the Internet is taxable.

-Examples of products in this category are completely web-based games such as Habbo Hotel, Mafia Wars, Farmville and Yoville and/or in-game content available for use in such online games such as access to pay-only play levels or virtual ingame tools for use in playing an online game.
+Examples of products in this category are completely web-based games such as Facebook, Zynga, and Farmville and/or in-game content available for use in such online games such as access to pay-only play levels or virtual in-game tools for use in playing an online game.

-2) Downloadable Digital Content - the purchase by retail consumers of electronically delivered pre-written software in the form of complete video games or video game add-ons that are downloaded directly to a customer's personal computer, gaming console, or mobile device.
+2) Downloadable Digital Content-the purchase by retail consumers of electronically delivered pre-written software in the form of complete video games or video game add-ons that are downloaded directly to a customer's personal computer, gaming console, or mobile device.

-ABC sells an access code printed on a paper receipt to individual customers that allow the customer to access and download software from a third party server directly to the customer's device.
-ABC will also soon sell such codes via its website and customers would print out or otherwise record the code displayed on screen for later use.
+COMPANY sells an access code printed on paper receipt to individual customers that allow the customer to access and download software from a third party server directly to the customer's device.
+COMPANY will also soon sell such codes via its website and customers would print out or otherwise record the code displayed on screen for later use.

-Please clarify whether or not the sale of such access codes by ABC in a physical retail environment and/ or via the Internet is a taxable transaction.
+Please clarify whether or not the sale of such access codes by COMPANY in a physical retail environment and/or via the Internet is a taxable transaction.

-Examples of products in this category are the download of entire video games currently offered on disc in a retail store, such as Fallout 3 or Saints Row2, or the download of add-on map packs and play levels, currently offered only via Internet download, that may be integrated into previously purchased video game, [sic] such as map packs offered for Call of Duty or Red Dead Redemption.
+Examples of products in this category are the download of entire video games currently offered on disc in a retail store, such as Mine Craft, or Marvel Hero's, or the download of add-on map packs and play levels, currently offered only via internet download, that may be integrated into previously purchased video game, such as map packs offered for call of Duty or Red Dead Redemption.

-3) Subscription Cards - the purchase by retail consumers of plastic cards containing subscription time to be used to access online networks that allow game play, interaction among other players on a network, access to digital online content, or the direct download of digital content to a consumer's device.
+3) Subscription Cards-the purchase by retail consumers of plastic cards containing subscription time to be used to access online networks that allow game play, interaction among other players on a network, access to digital online content, or the direct download of digital content to a consumer's device.

-ABC sells plastic cards containing a subscription that allow the customer to access a third party network or content on a third party network for specified [sic] period of time.
+COMPANY sells plastic cards containing a subscription that allow the customer to access a third party network or content on a third party network for specified period of time.
 Cards offering points may provide network access for a period of time, be used to access digital content on the network, or be used to directly download digital content from the network.

-Please clarify whether or not the sale of subscription cards by ABC in a physical retail environment and/or via the Internet is a taxable transaction.
+Please clarify whether or not the sale of subscription cards by COMPANY in a physical retail environment and/or via the Internet is a taxable transaction.